• Skip to primary navigation

 Making a food processor mayo is quite similar to the immersion blender mayo method, but you'll be using a food processor instead.

-All you need to do is add your egg yolks, lemon juice, dijon mustard and salt to a food processor and pulse a few times.
+All you need to do is add your egg yolks, lemon juice, Dijon mustard and salt to a food processor and pulse a few times.
 Then you'll slowly drizzle in the oil, a little at a time, in a slow stream.
 You don't want to add in the oil too fast or you might break your keto mayo.

 Once you start adding the oil, you'll notice the mayo starts to thicken up instantly.
 Don't ever stop the food processor, keep it running until all of the oil has been added.

 Food processor mayo should be ready in about 3 minutes.
 That's how long it took me to whisk and slowly add all of the oil in the food processor.
-Paleo mayo made in a food processor also turns out really creamy and smooth and much less thicker than the immersion blender mayo.
+Paleo mayo made in a food processor also turns out really creamy and smooth and much less thick than the immersion blender mayo.

 Hand Whisked Mayo

-Hand whisked mayo is a fool proof method of making homemade mayonnaise.
+Hand-whisked mayo is a foolproof method of making homemade mayonnaise.
 There are a couple ways you can do it as it's just like fixing a broken mayo.

-It can be a little challenging to make hand whisked mayo because you kind of need 3 hands.
-One to hold the bowl, one to whisk the mayo and one to drizzle in the oil.
+It can be a little challenging to make hand-whisked mayo because you kind of need 3 hands.
+One to hold the bowl, one to whisk the mayo, and one to drizzle in the oil.
 Since I don't have 3 hands, I usually add the oil in small batches, then hold the bowl with one hand and whisk with the other.

-So to make hand whisked mayo, you'll need to add all of the keto mayo ingredients to a bowl and mix it all together.
+So to make hand-whisked mayo, you'll need to add all of the keto mayo ingredients to a bowl and mix it all together.
 It will be completely broken and just look like yellow oil.

 Add a tablespoon of cold water to a separate bowl and slowly drizzle in the mixed oil inside the water while whisking.
 The mayo will start to thicken instantly.
 Just continue whisking until you've added all of the oil.

-Hand mixed keto mayonnaise is probably the smoothest and most creamy mayonnaise you'll make.
+Hand-mixed keto mayonnaise is probably the smoothest and most creamy mayonnaise you'll make.

 Now that you know how to make mayonnaise, which method will you use to make your own homemade keto mayo?